 - Undertaking special projects and ad hoc tasks that emerge for the EC. - Supporting other members of the EC and facilitating delivery of the tasks of the EC as appropriate.
-Examples are: - Refereeing applications to the Applying Linguistics Fund and a potentially leading role in the competition (e.g. drafting call and liaising with EC, devising and managing the reviewing process, liaising with applicants, providing feedback to unsuccessful applicants, etc). - Reviewing abstracts for the Annual Conference - Refereeing applications to the BAAL seminars - Reading and reviewing updates, plans and budgets for future conferences - Reading and writing short report on at least one book for book prize - (Sometimes) contributing to the BAAL Newsletter - (Sometimes) representing BAAL at Routledge/CUP BAAL seminars - o Contributing to discussion, decision making and queries among the EC. - o Taking minutes at BAAL EC and AGM meetings. - As a member of EC, attending three BAAL EC meetings and the AGM each year and taking actions as agreed in meetings. - o Contributing to and voting on EC issues and decisions by email - Promoting and sustaining attention to equality, diversity, inclusion and fairness in all aspects of BAAL's activities and communications.
+Examples are: - Refereeing applications to the Applying Linguistics Fund and taking a potentially leading role in the competition (e.g. drafting call and liaising with EC, devising and managing the reviewing process, liaising with applicants, providing feedback to unsuccessful applicants, updating the Applying Linguistics Fund section on the BAAL website, etc). - Reviewing abstracts for the Annual Conference - Refereeing applications to the BAAL seminars - Reading and reviewing updates, plans and budgets for future conferences - Reading and writing short report on at least one book for book prize - (Sometimes) contributing to the BAAL Newsletter - (Sometimes) representing BAAL at Routledge/CUP BAAL seminars - o Contributing to discussion, decision making and queries among the EC. - Taking minutes at BAAL EC and AGM meetings. - As a member of EC, attending three BAAL EC meetings and the AGM each year and taking actions as agreed in meetings. - Contributing to and voting on EC issues and decisions by email - Promoting and sustaining attention to equality, diversity, inclusion and fairness in all aspects of BAAL's activities and communications. - Ensuring that the role description for Ordinary Members is up to date, and, if needed, updating it.